 Given that one of the essential conditions for the use of analysis of covariance among dependent variables Parental support, Satisfaction with parenting, Limit setting, Autonomy, Role orientation and Social Desirability is not met,, the appropriate method, under the circumstances, would be to calculate the difference between the pretest and posttest score across the two groups and comparison groups using independent t-test.
 The aforementioned three conditions are met for the use of this test is needed.
-In the following two conditions of normal disis needed.
 In the following two conditions of normal distribution of data pretest-posttest differences and Equality of variances of the groups in pretest-posttest difference were evaluated.